- Expert Help

 - Media literacy (opens in a new window) (video, 3:09) - 5 key ideas & questions about media messages

 Media literate students should also be able to choose an appropriate medium to communicate effectively to a particular target audience.
 Identifying the purpose of a piece of communication, and adjusting the tone to suit the intended recipients of the message, is integral to the success of any communication effort, whether you're sending an email or producing a short film.
-When it comes to academic work, you can learn more about the purpose, structure, and tone of different assignment genres in the Writing section of this site.
+When it comes to academic work, you can learn more about the purpose, structure, and tone of different assignment genres in the Assessment Guides section of this site.

 Social media literacy